Ukraine lodges case against Russia at world court - Zelensky | Law-Order

 Ukraine lodges case against Russia at world court - Zelensky

 Ukraine has filed a suit against Russia at the highest U.N. court in The Hague for disputes between states, President Volodymyr Zelensky said on Sunday.
-A court official could not immediately be reached for comment.
+It was unclear on precisely what grounds the case was being brought to the International Court of Justice (ICJ).
 "Ukraine has submitted its application against Russia to the ICJ," Zelensky said on Twitter.

 - Country: